UUPharmacometrics/xpose4/cran-comments.md

 ## R CMD check results

+  * I have updated my email becuase my institution has moved our email addresses.
+The previous address still works, but this is an email that should be more "future proof."
+    This email update results in a WARNING on some test environments:

+WARNING
+Maintainer: 'Andrew C. Hooker <andrew.hooker@uu.se>'

+Insufficient package version (submitted: 4.7.3, existing: 4.7.3)

+New maintainer:
+  Andrew C. Hooker <andrew.hooker@uu.se>
+Old maintainer(s):
+  Andrew C. Hooker <andrew.hooker@farmaci.uu.se>

-* There were no ERRORs, WARNINGs or NOTEs for all test environments.
+  * There were no other ERRORs, WARNINGs or NOTEs for all test environments.

 ## Downstream dependencies - revdepcheck results